Market and Systems Interventions

 Mental health: an urgent, underaddressed priority

 Mental health support for African founders deserves elevation from a peripheral consideration to a core design requirement of scaling support programmes.
-Research by Michael Freeman and colleagues, published in Small Business Economics (2019) - surveying 242 entrepreneurs and 93 comparison participants - found that mental health differences directly or indirectly affected 72 percent of the entrepreneurs in the sample, including 49 percent with a personal mental health history.
-Entrepreneurs reported experiencing more depression (30%), ADHD (29%), and bipolar disorder (11%) than comparison participants.
-The African context - where founders carry the weight of community expectations, family obligations, and the structural volatility of the operating environment - compounds these pressures in ways the existing literature, drawn almost entirely from Western entrepreneurial contexts, does not fully capture.
+The substantive treatment of the entrepreneurial mental health evidence base - anchored in Freeman, Staudenmaier, Zisser and Andresen's Small Business Economics finding that 72 percent of entrepreneurs experience mental health differences directly or indirectly, and extending to Stephan and Wiklund-Hatak-Patzelt-Shepherd on entrepreneurial wellbeing dynamics - sits in The 15 Acceleration Goals Goal 12.
+The implication for African-specific support design is that the African context - where founders carry the weight of community expectations, family obligations, and the structural volatility of the operating environment - compounds these pressures in ways the existing literature, drawn almost entirely from Western entrepreneurial contexts, does not fully capture.

 "My entire village depends on me succeeding.
 In Africa, you have to take care of everybody.
 That's where the resilience comes from." - interviewee